weirtz/color-chef/README.md

 # color-chef
-Color Palette manager in React / Rust
+OS native application for managing color palettes in React / Rust using Tauri